ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+farmers follow this example with their
+son*, and we should have less of random,
+bin-skip husbandry, and more of order
+and success.

+HOW TO MAKE FFVOE POSTS LAST FOR-
+F.VER.
+A correspondent of the Western Rural
+ssvs :
 I discovered many years ago that wood
 could be made to last longer than iron
 in the ground, hut thought the process